Placing a booking

 We require your name as it appears on your passport (first and last name only), gender, and (in some cases) date of birth.
 Please note that this same information will be necessary for all travelers in your travel party.

 We’ll also need a physical mailing address where we can send your travel documents.
 We send documents using UPS, and the package will need to be signed for.
-In addition, we’ll need a valid email address so we can send you an invoice, and a phone number in case we need to contact you regarding your order.
+In addition, we’ll need a valid email address so we can send you an invoice, and a phone number in case we need to contact you regarding your booking.

 If I don’t live in North America, can I book with Rail Europe?